laurcarter/pandas-challenge-1/README.md

 # Client Data Analysis
 ## Overview

 This project involves analyzing client data to determine key metrics such as total units purchased, total shipping price, total revenue, and total profit for the top 5 clients.
 The analysis was performed using the Python pandas library.
 The results were formatted and presented in a sorted DataFrame based on total profit.
+The main file of this repository is wholesale_data_analysis_starter_code.ipynb, which is located in Starter_Code/Resources.

 ## Tools and Resources
 When there were errors, I resolved them using the following resources: